j-eissler/Route-Planner/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Google API Key
 This app uses Google services which require an API key for billing.
+Templates are provided for the files that contain secrets.
+You need to remove '_template' from the filename.
+This was done to avoid pushing files with secrets to version control.
 Enter your own API key into the following files:
 - [/android/app/src/main/AndroidManifest.xml](/android/app/src/main/AndroidManifest.xml)
 - [/lib/auth/secrets.dart](/lib/auth/secrets.dart)